-Field trips are a school sponsored activity.
+Field trips are school sponsored activities.
 Teachers plan and arrange field trips as an extension of classroom learning.
 When they plan trips, they may need chaperones.
 Chaperones must have all clearances (Act 151: Child Abuse, Act 34: State Police, and Act 114: FBI Fingerprinting) on file in the elementary school office by the teacher-established date prior to the field trip.
-Instructions for obtaining these clearances are available in the school office or online.
+Instructions for obtaining these clearances are available online.
 All chaperones are under the direction of classroom teachers and are there to support the goals of the trip.
-A complete list of field trip requirements (below) is provided by the teacher when the field trip is planned and is shown below.
+A complete list of field trip requirements is provided by the teacher when the field trip is planned and is shown on the following page.

-Field Trip Fact Sheet
+Field Trip Information